petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

    * SLES_BYOS

-   If the license type of the VM isn't modified, this command returns an empty string and the VM continues to use the billing model of the image that you used to deploy it.
+   [Important] If the license type of the VM isn't modified, this command returns an empty string and the VM continues to use the billing model of the image that you used to deploy it.

 ### [Azure PowerShell](#tab/licensepowershell)

-1. You can use the `az vm get-instance-view` command to check whether the extension is installed.
+1. Red Hat: You can use the `az vm get-instance-view` command to check whether the extension is installed.
 Look for the `AHBForSLES` or `AHBForRHEL` extension.
 If the corresponding extension is installed, the Azure Hybrid Benefit is enabled.
 Review the license type to determine which licensing model is applied to your VM.

    ```azurepowershell
    Get-AzVM -ResourceGroupName MyResourceGroup -Name myVM -Status | Select-Object -ExpandProperty Extensions
    ```

-1. When the corresponding Red Hat or SUSE Azure Hybrid Benefit extension is installed, use the following command to review the VM's license type:
+1. Red Hat and SUSE: Use the following command to review the VM's license type:

    ```azurepowershell
    (Get-AzVM -ResourceGroupName MyResourceGroup -Name myVM).LicenseType